pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/nbluro/nf-nbluro-net_buffer_list_udp_coalesced_seg_size.md

 ## -description

 NDIS drivers use the **NET_BUFFER_LIST_UDP_COALESCED_SEG_SIZE** macro to get and set the size, in bytes, of the individual UDP datagram payloads that were coalesced into a [**NET_BUFFER_LIST**](../nbl/ns-nbl-net_buffer_list.md) structure.
-The datagrams must have the same payload length in order to be eligible for coalescing, with the exception of the last datagram which can vary in size.
+The datagrams must have the same payload length in order to be eligible for coalescing, with the exception of the last datagram which may be less.

 ## -syntax